You can apply to the court to close or ‘wind up’ a company if it can’t pay its debts. This is also known as compulsory liquidation.

 - funds are paid to you and any other creditors

 You might not get all or any of the money you’re owed.

 The fees are:

 - £1,350 - petition deposit (to manage the ‘winding-up’)

 You might be able to get the fees back if the company can afford to repay them.

-Pay using cash, postal orders or a building society, bank or solicitor’s cheque made payable to Her Majesty’s Courts and Tribunal Service.
+You can pay using cash, postal orders or a building society, bank or solicitor’s cheque made payable to ‘HM Courts and Tribunals Service’.

 There are different rules on winding up a company in Scotland.